Incumbent

-The incumbent is the current holder of an office or position, usually in relation to an election.
-In an election for president, the incumbent is the person holding or acting in the office of president before the election, whether seeking re-election or not.
-In some situations, there may not be an incumbent at time of an election for that office or position (ex; when a new electoral division is created), in which case the office or position is regarded as vacant or open.
-In the United States, an election without an incumbent is referred to as an open seat or open contest.
+The incumbent is the current holder of an office or position.
+In an election, the incumbent is the person holding or acting in the position that is up for election, regardless of whether they are seeking re-election.

+There may or may not be an incumbent on the ballot: the previous holder may have died, retired, resigned; they may not seek re-election, be barred from re-election due to term limits, or a new electoral division or position may have been created, at which point the office or position is regarded as vacant or open.
+In the United States, an election without an incumbent on the ballot is an open seat or open contest.

 Etymology

 The word "incumbent" is derived from the Latin verb incumbere, literally meaning "to lean or lay upon" with the present participle stem incumbent-, "leaning a variant of encumber, while encumber is derived from the root cumber, most appropriately defined: "To occupy obstructively or inconveniently; to block fill up with what hinders freedom of motion or action; to burden, load."